MariAnwar/Hospital-Mortality-/README.md

 Used Recursive Feature Elimination (RFE) with logistic regression for feature selection.

 ## 2. Dimension Reduction
-Applied two dimension reduction techniques to simplify the dataset:
+Applied two-dimension reduction techniques to simplify the dataset:
-Principal Component Analysis (PCA)
+* Principal Component Analysis (PCA)
-Linear Discriminant Analysis (LDA)
+* Linear Discriminant Analysis (LDA)

 ## 3. Classification Techniques
 Experimented with four different classification techniques:

-Support Vector Machine (SVM)
+* Support Vector Machine (SVM)
-XGBoost
+* XGBoost
-Decision Tree
+* Decision Tree
-Stacking method (combining multiple models)
-Fine-tuned each algorithm to achieve the best performance.
+* Stacking method (combining multiple models) Fine-tuned each algorithm to achieve the best performance.

 ## 4. Handling Imbalanced Data
 Used SMOTE (Synthetic Minority Over-sampling Technique) to address class imbalance in the dataset.

 ## 5. Clustering
-Applied PCA for dimensionality reduction before clustering.
+* Applied PCA for dimensionality reduction before clustering.
-Used K-Nearest Neighbors (KNN) and Birch for clustering the reduced data.
+* Used K-Nearest Neighbors (KNN) and Birch for clustering the reduced data.
-Visualized clustering results for better insights.
+* Visualized clustering results for better insights.

 ## 6. Visualization
-Visualized results using various plots and charts to interpret the findings.
+* Visualized results using various plots and charts to interpret the findings.
-Utilized Power BI for advanced visualizations and interactive dashboards.
+* Utilized Power BI for advanced visualizations and interactive dashboards.